pschool-in/curriculum/content/grammar/new-topics/adjective-2.md

 ## Reading notes:

 The words which describe a naming word (noun) or a pronoun are called adjectives.
-Adjectives usually tell us about what kind of, how many or what color etc.. any person, a place, thing or an animal is.
+Adjectives usually tell us about what kind of, how many or what color etc, any person, a place, thing or animal is.
 Adjectives usually come before a noun and make them more specific.
 Adjectives also have their opposites like - "tall-short", "big-small", "black-white".

 For example:
 1. My study table is "small".
 2. Manish is a "smart" boy.
 3. My sister has "long" hair.

-The words "small", "smart", "long"  are called the adjectives.
+The words "small", "smart", "long"  are called adjectives.

 ## Group the adjectives

-Identify the adjectives from the group of words and add it into the appropriate box.
+Identify the adjectives from the group of words and add them into the appropriate box.

 ```
 Adjectives: Blue, Big, Loud, Few, Sweet, Bitter